10 of the Best Things to Do at Xcaret

 I got so excited when I saw these turtles!
 My heart pounded so fast as I strolled around a pond and saw these majestic giants swimming a few meters from me.
 Xcaret has three types of marine turtles: Green, White and Lora.
 You can check out the exhibitions dedicated to these wonderful creatures at the aquarium.

-If you want to take a free gift home, you can trace a drawing at the turtle room.
-It’s a great activity for kids or people with a young heart, like me 🙂.
+Leave room in your schedule for the spectacular evening shows, as they are the perfect way to end a day filled with things to do at Xcaret.
+If you want to take a free gift home, you can trace a drawing in the turtle room.
+It’s a great activity for kids or for people with a young heart, like me 🙂.

-There is also an exhibition of how these turtles grow, even a realistic egg nest where you can read information about the subject (did you know the gender of turtles depends on the sand temperature?!) and most of all, you can see REAL BABY TURTLES in different growth stages throughout several tanks leading to the main turtle area.
+There is also an exhibition of how these turtles grow, even a realistic egg nest where you can read information about the subject (did you know the gender of turtles depends on the sand temperature?), and most of all, you can see REAL BABY TURTLES in different growth stages throughout several tanks leading to the main turtle area.

 8. Extraordinary Activities, check them out!

-If you are not quite adventurous but still like to do something extra fun, you can swim with dolphins, put on a special helmet which allows you to breathe underwater and explore a submarine museum and see some rays or even participate in a Temazcal ceremony.
-All these activities have an extra cost, but they are a good option if you are looking to do something special on your visit.
-The one I recommend the most is buying the photo package, since it allows you to take unlimited pictures all around the park using your bracelet.
-It costs around 50 USD per person but you get to take home all the pictures you manage to take.
-This is a GREAT Value, wouldn’t you agree?
+If you are not quite adventurous but still like to do something extra fun, you can swim with dolphins, put on a special helmet that allows you to breathe underwater and explore a submarine museum, and see some rays or even participate in a Temazcal ceremony.
+All these activities cost extra, but they are a good option if you want to do something special during your visit.

 9. Climb to an 80 meter tall Scenic Tower

-Not many people know that if you walk towards the brown road, the one that takes you to the main show, before 6:45 pm you will arrive at the Torre Escénica.
-This is a high circular structure that will take you upwards in a smooth ride that will allow you to watch an incredible view of the jungle, the Xcaret parks and hotels and even a little bit of Playa del Carmen.
+Not many people know that if you walk towards the brown road, the one that takes you to the main show, before 6:45 pm, you will arrive at the Torre Escénica.
+This is a high circular structure that will take you upwards in a smooth ride that will allow you to watch an incredible view of the jungle, the Xcaret parks and hotels, and even a little bit of Playa del Carmen.
 It is an unforgettable sight, even though it only lasts a few minutes.

 The best part, for me, after a day of walking in the heat was the AC and lovely music that accompanied the ride.
 I honestly didn’t want it to finish!
 But it made me feel so small to be in that gigantic place, a truly humbling experience.
 There is another one of these towers in Cancun, and you can ride it for free if you keep your bracelet from Xcaret.
 Even though I haven’t been to that one, I am sure it must be quite a sight.